DigitalPublishingToolkit/TOD18-Geoblocking/md/05LlamasRodriguezTunnelingmedia.md

 of time.
 If geoblocks, like borders, function not to protect sovereignty but to sort populations, to categorize users and provide content based on these categories, then tunneling provides an opportunity for change.
-Yet not all tunnelling is the same.
-Degrees of technological sophistication for physical and virtual tunnelling create a hierarchy between those that can ‘hack’ their way around a geofence and those that need the help of others.
+Yet not all tunneling is the same.
+Degrees of technological sophistication for physical and virtual tunneling create a hierarchy between those that can ‘hack’ their way around a geofence and those that need the help of others.
 These various levels of differentiation constitute users in relation to their distinct experiences of the